 So it's pretty much like college!

 Unlike college (again, sad), 'cleavage' refers either to features in rock generated by pressure and heat if you're a geologist, or to the tendency of crystals to split across certain planes if you're more of a mineralogist.
 'Joints' are fractures in rock, separating blocks that move relative to one another.
 They tend to form under tensile, rather than shearing, stress.

 However, some of us never get into geology.
 And I get it.
 It may appear like there's no need for new students, for new ideas, because

 So many geologists are out standing in the field

 Ehehehehe.
-Maybe they’re really busy with
+They left no stone unturned.
+Maybe they're really busy with

 Thrusting in orogenous zones